-Against this background, it is of major concern that the Commonwealth seems to envisage its new mining tax regime ultimately completely replacing State royalties (at least on iron ore, coal and petroleum).
+Against this background, it is of major concern that the Commonwealth seems to envisage its new mining tax regime ultimately replacing State royalties (at least on iron ore, coal and petroleum).
 This would directly increase Western Australia's reliance on Commonwealth grants, with the State being exposed to future cuts and increased conditionality on those grants.

 Over time, the increase in compliance costs under the dual tax/royalty regime proposed by the Commonwealth could be expected to bring industry pressure to bear on State royalties.
 However, it is highly unlikely that any Western Australian Government would ever agree to abolish its royalties, which have historical and constitutional primacy over any Commonwealth mining tax.
-The Commonwealth will need to be fully accountable for the increase in compliance costs brought about by its proposed MRRT/expanded PRRT regime.
+The Commonwealth will therefore need to be fully accountable for the increase in compliance costs brought about by its proposed MRRT/expanded PRRT regime.

 Even with State royalties continuing, there is uncertainty about the Commonwealth's intentions to 'cap' the extent to which they would be creditable against liabilities under the new MRRT and expanded PRRT.
-Under the RSPT, only 'previously scheduled' royalty rate increases would have been recognised for the purposes of the then proposed Commonwealth refunds.
-Western Australia requires full flexibility to alter its royalty regime as appropriate.